kurumar/ten-x-engineer/README.md

 # Ten-x-engineer Bot

-This is a [Cloudflare worker](https://developers.cloudflare.com/workers/) that commits to a GitHub repository every day at midnight UTC to create shiny statistics on your profile.
+This is a [Cloudflare worker](https://developers.cloudflare.com/workers/) that commits to a GitHub repository every day at midnight UTC to create shiny statistics on your GitHub profile.

 ## Setup